wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.1.3 =
+* OR operator makes a comeback!
+The default operator is now an option, and if you choose AND and search gets no results, an OR search is also run.
+* You can now give a list of user ids - any searches by those users will not be logged.
+List your admin user id, so your test searches won't clutter the log.

 = 2.1.2 =
 * Removing punctuation didn't work properly, making phrase search impossible.
 I'd thought I'd fix it, but for some reason I made a mistake and the fix didn't appear in the released versions.